So savory, rich and comforting… this Creamy Tomato Basil Soup is comfort food at its finest!

-- 1/3 cup loosely packed thinly sliced fresh basil
+- 1/4 cup loosely packed finely chopped fresh basil

-- Heat olive oil in a large soup pot over medium heat.
-Add chopped onions and cook until soft and just beginning to brown (about 8-10 minutes), stirring frequently.
+- Heat olive oil in a dutch oven or large soup pot over medium heat.
+Add chopped onions and cook until soft and just beginning to brown (about 8 minutes), stirring frequently.

-- Add minced garlic, stirring constantly for an additional minute.
+- Add minced garlic, stirring until fragrant (about 30 seconds).

-- Add tomatoes, juice, chicken stock, sugar and bread crumbs.
-Season with salt and pepper, to taste.
+- Add tomatoes, juice, chicken stock, sugar, bread crumbs and pepper.
+Stir to combine.
 Bring to a gentle boil.
-Reduce heat, cover and simmer for 20 minutes.
+Reduce heat, cover and simmer for 20 minutes, stirring occasionally.

-- Return tomato mixture to the soup pot.
-Add milk and basil, stir to combine.
-Simmer (covered) for an additional 20 minutes.
+- Return to oven burner over medium heat.
+Add milk and basil.
+Stir to combine.
+Simmer (covered) for an additional 15 minutes, stirring occasionally.